-After taking study treatment, the participants were given the option to immediately join a different study for levetiracetam.
+After finishing Part 2 of the study, the participants were given the option to immediately join a different study for levetiracetam.
 In that study, all of the participants were planned to take levetiracetam.
 The participants who were taking levetiracetam in this study but chose not to join the new study had their dose of levetiracetam slowly decreased until they were taking none.
-The participants who did not join the new study visited their clinic up to 1 time.
-This part of the study lasted for 6 weeks.
+The participants who did not join the new study could visit their clinic 1 more time.
+This part of the study lasted for 2 weeks.
 The study doctors checked the participants' health and asked about any medical problems they were having.